 About the Scheme

-The Isle of Wight Council has introduced a policy for dealing with requests for new Residents’ Parking Schemes which aims to give priority to residents over commuters and visitors to the area.
+The Isle of Wight Council has introduced a policy for dealing with requests for new Residents’ Parking Schemes.
+It aims to give priority to residents over commuters and visitors to the area.

-The results of this process will give an insight of the actual demand for a scheme on a daily basis and whether a scheme will adequately provide for their needs and also give a prioritised list of areas from which the council could, subject to finance and resources being available, select a number of streets to be considered for Residents’ Parking Schemes.
+The results of this process will give an insight of the actual demand for a scheme on a daily basis.
+It help to show whether a scheme will adequately provide for their needs.
+It will also give a prioritised list of areas from which the council could, subject to finance and resources being available, select a number of streets to be considered for Residents’ Parking Schemes.
 In addition, the survey results would assist with the design and extent of a scheme.

 Examples of the signage denoting the Resident bays can be seen here (PDF, 162KB, 1 page).